How to configure a second NIC on OCI

 OCI Firewall rules and netplan

-Confirm that your iptables for your distro are allowing xNIC and cloudSwXtch control and data traffic to flow.
+Confirm that your iptables rules for your distro are allowing both xNIC and cloudSwXtch, control and data traffic to flow.
 The following is a sample iptables config that allows all traffic within a subnet CIDR range to flow.

 1. Using sudo, add the following rules specifying your control and data CIDR ranges to the /etc/iptables/rules.v4 file, just before the -A INPUT -j —reject with icmp-host-prohibited rule.